 - Play any game from this list collated here by Keegan Longwheeler and John Stewart (the first one won’t make much sense to Egyptian students and many of them are US-focused, but I will leave it to students to decide which ones they’d like to play)

-- Play a student-created game such as these by Keegan’s students or these by AUC students (link forthcoming)
+- Play a student-created game such as these by Keegan’s students or these by AUC students (see above for a sample)

 After you have played the total of 5 games (2 in class, 3 at home) post the following on your blog: